Puerto Rico Firefighters Corps: Division/Bureaus

 The CBPR is divided into different businesses and divisions to get a provide more effective fire protection coverage for the communities.
 These are:

-Fire Extintion Bureau
+Fire Extinction Bureau

 This program provides firefighting, rescue and emergency and disaster situations, protection from natural disasters and coordinates interaction with other agencies in operations.
 It also handles emergency calls in situations of accidents, disasters and hazardous materials spill.

 As a secondary responsibility to attend the Fire Prevention program acting as a preventive nature, as is the education of young people of school age, "Bomberito" program, guidance on areas and sites of assembly and inspection and elimination of fire hazards and research to determine the origin and causes of these.
 The 9-1-1 Emergency System, which centralizes emergency calls and faster response to the call of the community.
 It serves the people in general throughout the island.

 Fire Prevention and Education

 This program has the responsibility to develop and implement measures to eliminate fire hazards and educate the community about them.
 It is also responsible for inspecting industrial, commercial, commercial, institutional, residential, educational workshops, stores and meeting places to ensure compliance with the rules and basic requirements of fire prevention.
 Under Law 148 of 22 December 1994, empowering the charge for inspection services, reading and endorsement of plans as well as community education on preventive measures and use by the Fire Corps of proceeds.